 Prairie will continue to update the market in relation to this matter as required.

 Financial Position and Balance Sheet

-Prairie has cash reserves of A\$8.0 million and CD Capital's right to invest a further A\$68 million as a cornerstone investor.
+Prairie has cash reserves of A\$7.0 million and CD Capital has a right to invest a further A\$68 million as a cornerstone investor.